Big-Biodiversity-Collaborative/SwallowtailClimateChange/README.md

 ## General approach:

+Retrieve data from online sources (in this case, the Global Biodiversity Information Facility, [GBIF](https://gbif.org)) and perform quality control processes to ensure observations are only from Canada, Mexico, and the United States of America.
+The data are analyzed to create species distribution models based on presence and pseudo-absence data using a variety of models (e.g. generalized linear model, support vector machine).
+The models are then used to predict presence or absence under a variety of conditions, including current climate and forecast climate models.
+These predictions are used to estimate change in the range sizes of individual butterfly species and the relative size of range overlap of their known host plant species.

+## Scripts, in order of use

 In descriptions below, <model> refers to a character string indicating the model used for species distribution modeling, e.g. "glm" for generalized linear model and "svm" for support vector machine.

-1. Download observational data from the [Global Biodiversity Information Facility](https://gbif.org) to the data folder; note by default these data files are _not_ under version control. (download-data.R)
+1. **download-data.R**: Download observational data from GBIF to the data folder; note by default these data files are _not_ under version control.
-2. Run quality assurance on downloaded data, to ensure observations fall within geographic area of interest, in this case, North America (data-gbif-qa.R)
+1. **data-gbif-qa.R**: Run quality assurance on downloaded data, to ensure observations fall within geographic area of interest, in this case, North America
-3. Run a species distribution model for individual species (in the scripts directory, files ending in "model-<model>.R")
+1. **build-model-<model>-files.sh**: bash shell scripts to build species distribution models for individual species.
+One script is built for each row (species) in data/gbif-reconcile.csv.
+1. **run-all-model-<model>-scripts.R**: Run each script that was generated in previous step (operates in parallel using `parallel::mclapply`)
-4. Use the resultant model to predict distributions, for forecast climate conditions (in the scripts directory, files ending in "-forecast-<model>.R")
+1. **run-all-prediction-<model>-scripts.R**: Use species distribution model to predict presence / absence for current and forecast climate conditions
-5. Create maps and calculate proportion overlap between insect and hosts (build-distribution-maps-<model>.R); maps are saved to output/maps and overlap calculations are saved to output/<model>-overlaps.csv
-6. Create biodiversity maps of insects for current and forecast models (build-biodiversity-map.R)
-7. Interrogate changes in overlap between current and forecast models (plot-change-proportion-overlap.R)
+1. **build-distribution-maps-<model>.R**: Assemble predicted presence / absence
+rasters into maps, one for each species of insect in data/insect-host.csv
-8. Calculate range sizes (in square kilometers) for insect species (calculate-range-sizes.R)
+1. **calculate-range-sizes.R**: Calculate range sizes (in square kilometers) for each insect species
-9. Compare the range sizes of current and forecast distributions, both considering insect ranges alone, and considering only the areas where insects are predicted to overlap with one or more host plant species (compare-range-sizes.R)
+1. **compare-range-sizes.R**: Compare the range sizes of current and forecast distributions, both considering insect ranges alone, and considering only the areas where insects are predicted to overlap with one or more host plant species

-Wrapper scripts to accomplish 3 and 4 above for all species are run-all-model-<model>-scripts.R and run-all-forecast-<model>-scripts.R, respectively.

-Scripts to run species distribution modeling and to generate forecast distributions for each species individually are generated from shell script build-model-<model>-files.sh and build-forecast-<model>-files.sh, respectively.

 ## Directory structure